The Ninth Configuration first published by Little White Lies, as the eighth part of my Cinema Psychotronicum column

 Like the Gothic castle (festooned with gargoyles, crucifixes and posters of Bela Lugosi) in which The Ninth Configuration is mostly set, and which is said originally to have been transported brick by brick from Germany to America, Blatty’s film is itself something of a grand folly.
 By turns uproariously funny and deadly serious, it offers multiple, disorienting insiders’ views of insanity, breaking through the walls that divide rationality and madness and building up a surreal structure which constantly confuses our sense of what is concrete and what mere empty delusion.
 As these different men work through very real problems via therapeutic rôle play and manic masquerading, the film too uses its fictive frame to examine, with both great wit and unsettling gravity, the stresses and traumas that a controversial, questionably just war like Vietnam wreaks upon the psyches of both its immediate participants and the nation that has waged it.

 Yet it is when the film starts to focus on Kane’s treatment of the unit’s only non-combatant Cutshaw, and on the question of why this astronaut refuses to go to the moon, that The Ninth Configuration allies itself most closely to the Catholic concerns of Blatty’s previous The Exorcist.
-For much as Kane is a conflicted Christian desperately searching for redemption, Cutshaw has fallen victim to a crisis more spiritual than mental – a sort of atheistic horror – and requires an example of genuinely altruistic self-sacrifice to renew his faith that maybe there may be something up there after all.
+For much as Kane is a conflicted Christian desperately searching for redemption, Cutshaw has fallen victim to a crisis more spiritual than mental – a sort of atheistic horror – and requires an example of genuinely altruistic self-sacrifice to renew his faith that perhaps there may be something up there after all.
 We are all going to die, whether down here on earth or up in the heavens – but after grappling with original sin and the problem of evil, Blatty also poses questions about what happens after death, and whether we truly live in an indifferent, unforgiving universe.
 In the end, the answer that he gives is as irrational as it is optimistic, pulling triumph, whether godsent or just unhinged, from tragedy, and finding a paradoxical spot where faith and folly, farce and fury, all enter a parallel orbit.
 All of which makes for one crazy film, struggling to have its multiple personalities and contradictory ambitions meaningfully coexist under the one turreted roof.
 That struggle is both The Ninth Configuration‘s appeal, and ultimately its message.

 The Ninth Configuration is released both on DVD, and for the first time on Blu-ray, by Second Sight, 25th April 2016